J. D. Martin

 John Dale Martin (born January 2, 1983) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Washington Nationals and in the KBO League for the Samsung Lions.
+He played in Major League Baseball (MLB) for the Washington Nationals and in the KBO League for the Samsung Lions.

 Martin is described as "a strike-thrower with a below average fastball who lives off of his changeup."
 His "fastball clocks in the high-80s, at best, but he locates it well while mixing in a cutter and changeup."

 Professional career

 Cleveland Indians

 Martin was a first round pick by the Cleveland Indians in the 2001 Major League Baseball draft and played for the Indians' organization for eight years.
 He suffered injuries, and in 2005 he underwent Tommy John surgery, causing him to miss the second half of '05 and first half of 2006.
 In 2008, he spent his last season in the Indians organization with their Triple-A affiliate, the Buffalo Bisons.

 Washington Nationals

 On November 24, 2008, Martin signed with Washington as a minor-league free agent.
 In the first half of 2009, he went 8–3 in 15 starts with a 2.66 ERA for the Triple-A International League Syracuse Chiefs, recording 63 strikeouts and 10 walks.

 On July 19, 2009, Martin was called up to replace injured pitcher Scott Olsen.
 On July 20 he made his major league debut, starting for the Nationals against the New York Mets.
 He pitched four innings and gave up five runs on eight hits, with one strikeout and no walks.

 On August 9, 2009, Martin earned his first major league win as he pitched five innings and gave up one run on five hits.
 The Nationals beat the Arizona Diamondbacks 9–2 in Martin's fifth start.
 He ended the season with a 5–4 record, 37 strikeouts, 24 walks, and a 4.44 earned run average in 15 starts.

 After the 2010 season, Martin was given his outright release, then signed a minor league contract with Washington.
 He spent the 2011 season in Syracuse, where he pitched in 30 games, including 14 starts, and posted an ERA of 3.93.